mhsantos/rlcp/docs/design.md

          rlcp run "tail -f server.log"

     status <job id>
-        gets the status for the job or an error message if the id is invalid.
+        gets the status for the job or an error message if the id is invalid or the user doesn't have the appropriate permissions.

         Example:
         rlcp status bf7a1eae-8d25-4de5-995b-8c4d3ef8b848

     output <job id>
-        prints the output for the job or an error message if the id is invalid.
+        prints the output for the job or an error message if the id is invalid or the user doesn't have the appropriate permissions.

         Example:
         rlcp output 8060271e-b776-4444-9e75-bd2e3db3cc7d

-    del <job id>
+    stop <job id>
-        deletes a scheduled job
+        stops the job identified by job id.
+Returns an error message if the id is invalid or the user doesn't have the appropriate permissions.

         Example:
-        rlcp del af1f8215-bee7-455d-874a-55f0e3fb20b5
+        rlcp stop af1f8215-bee7-455d-874a-55f0e3fb20b5
 ```

 ## Client